FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-07-13-resource-pack.md

     > To add multiple resource packs, simply add a comma (`,`) after the closing curly brackets (`}`) and paste in all the content between and including the curly brackets (`{` `}`).

-11. Set the value of "pack_id" to the "uuid" we copied before.
+11. Set the value of `pack_id` to the "uuid" we copied before.

     ![manifest-packid](/content/assets/images/posts/manifest-packid.webp)
     ![pack id](/content/assets/images/posts/BedrockPackID.webp)

-12. Replace the `version` value with the "version" provided from the "manifest.json" file.
+12. Replace the `version` value with the "version" provided from the `manifest.json` file.
     ![manifest-ver](/content/assets/images/posts/manifest-ver.webp)
     ![version](/content/assets/images/posts/BedrockResourceVer.webp)

-13. Save the file by clicking on "Save File".
+13. Save the file.

-14. (Re)start your server.
+14. Start or restart your server.

 {: .success}